maksimryndin/distributed-book/src/decentralized/blockchain.md

 - Bitcoin
 etc

-Permissioned blockchains to create CBDC (Cetral Bank Digital Currency, Interbanking communication - like SWIFT traditionally does)
+Permissioned blockchains to create CBDC (Cetral Bank Digital Currency, Interbanking communication - like SWIFT traditionally does) (not about decentralization)
 - HyperledgerFabric by IBM/Linux Foundation
 - Corda by R3
 - atop Ethereum https://github.com/Consensys/quorum